 Unashamed and unrepentant, the 76-year-old former president walked out of court - $5m (£4m) poorer - and straight into the television studio.

-Less than a week ago, a civilCriminal trails are usually brought by the state against an individual, whereas civil trials are brought by one individual or group against another. jury in New York found Donald TrumpAn American television personality who became US president from 2016 to 2020.
-He is running to be president again in 2024. guilty of battery and defamation.
+Less than a week ago, a civilCriminal trails are usually brought by the state against an individual, whereas civil trials are brought by one individual or group against another. jury in New York found Donald TrumpAn American politician, media personality, and businessman serving as the 47th president of the United States since January 2025.
+A member of the Republican Party, he previously served as the 45th president from 2017 to 2021. guilty of battery and defamation.
 Many argue that this alone should rule him out of high office.
 But others caution that Trump has a number of factors in his favour - and many believe he may win the presidential elections in 2024.

 Trump is no stranger to the media.
 His ability to dominate the news cycle is a major asset for any political campaigner.
 Only a day after the jury's verdict, Trump walked onto the stage of a CNN town hall event to loud applause.
 It was a reminder of the continued power of Donald Trump.